No matter what your size and shape, we can give you the look you've always wanted.

 Our plastic surgeons recommend the no-drain breast reduction technique whenever possible, which holds a number of specific benefits over traditional reduction surgery:

 In breast reduction surgery, the surgeon will remove the excess breast tissue to make the breast a more proportionate size, lift the nipples and reshape the breasts into a more youthful and aesthetic shape.
-Our specialist plastic surgeons prefer the short-scar surgical technique whenever possible—also termed “vertical” breast reduction or “lollipop” breast reduction, as the final scar pattern is around the circular areolar, then vertically down to the fold beneath the breast.
+Our specialist plastic surgeons prefer the “anchor” scar technique, which allows maximum long-term support for your new breast shape.
+Short-scar surgical techniques may also be recommended—also termed “vertical” breast reduction or “lollipop” breast reduction, for smaller breasts.

-Short scar breast reduction differs from the traditional technique in that the internal blood supply to the nipple is based high in the breast and the heavy tissue from the lower breast is completely removed.
+Modern breast reduction techniques differ from the traditional technique in that the internal blood supply to the nipple is based high in the breast and the heavy tissue from the lower breast is completely removed.
 The breast is then reduced and reconfigured in a conical shape, then sewn so that its new construction, and not the skin envelope, maintains the shape of the breast.
-This allows less skin to be removed, elimination of the scar beneath the breast, and fewer scars total.
-The even greater benefits are a shapelier breast and better long-term maintenance of the result.
+This allows less tension on the skin, better healing and better scars.

 Breast reduction surgery is performed in the hospital setting under general anaesthesia.
-The procedure typically takes about two to three hours to complete and you will need to stay overnight at the hospital as you begin your recovery.
+The procedure typically takes about three hours to complete and you will need to stay overnight at the hospital as you begin your recovery, although smaller breast reductions may allow you to go home on the same day.
 All procedures at Pure Aesthetics are performed in accredited facilities to ensure your safety.

 The results will be immediately visible, and the look of your breasts will continue to improve as swelling and incision lines diminish.